Freaks Out (aka Freaks vs the Reich) had its UK première at the Glasgow FrightFest 2022

 Italy, 1943 – the travelling Half Penny Circus brings thrills and joys to its audience, momentarily distracting children from their day-to-day troubles.
 Albino ‘Insect Boy’ Cencio (Pietro Castellitto) controls invertebrates with his mind like the heroine of Dario Argento’s Phenomena (1985), clownish ‘Human Magnet’ Mario (Giancarlo Martini) can manipulate metal like Marvel’s Magneto, ‘Wolf Man’ Fulvio (Claudio Santamaria) has ferocious strength to match his bestial appearance, like X-Men’s Beast, and teenaged ‘Electric Girl’ Matilde (Aurora Giovinazzo) can make lightbulbs illuminate with just a touch, among other, more dangerous gifts (or curses, as she sees them) that align her with Hellboy‘s Liz Sherman.
 At the head of this family of circus freaks – whose powers are not just smoke and mirrors – is ringleader and father figure Israel (Giorgio Tirabassi), who has taken in this troupe of outcasts and looks after them like his own children.
 Yet even this master illusionist cannot keep war’s horrors at bay, as becomes clear when the circus tent – and part of the audience with it – is destroyed mid-performance by an aerial bombing, and when Israel, whose very name marks his Jewishness as clearly as a yellow star, is made to disappear by forces that have nothing to do with a magic show.
-Accordingly Freaks Out, the second feature from writer director Gabriele Mainetti (They Call Me Jeeg Robot, 2015), is a fantasy occasionally exploded by reality.
+Accordingly Freaks Out (aka freaks vs the Reich), the second feature from writer director Gabriele Mainetti (They Call Me Jeeg Robot, 2015), is a fantasy occasionally exploded by reality.

 Now leaderless, the four split up.
 Unable to believe, as the others do, that their mentor has absconded with their money, Matilde searches for any trace of Israel, and falls in with the ‘Crippled Devils’, a band of Nazi-hunting Italian partisans, while refusing to use her own powers for the harm of others.
 Meanwhile Fulvio, Cencio and Mario head off to join the famous Nazi Berlinzirkus, not realising that its leader, the twelve-fingered clairvoyant pianist Franz (Franz Rogowski), is ruthlessly recruiting an army of mutants for his own sinister ends, and foresees a future where the four will come back together to stop Hitler’s otherwise inevitable end.
 And so these oddly empowered characters, whose abilities and occasional entanglements with Nazism recall both X-Men and Hellboy, and who are expressly compared to the quartets from both The Wizard of Oz and the Fantastic Four (the latter an anachronism made possible by Franz’s insights into future culture), now pursue a destiny that sends them hurtling towards the Third Reich’s greatest crime.